 Next, you will need to enable your Google Sheets API.
 To do that, click Dashboard from the left sidebar.
 Then select the Enable APIs and Services button.

 Then click the Enable button.
 If Google prompts for additional steps after this, they can be safely ignored and the key will be ready to use.

+Then select the Copy Link text next to the Google Sheets URL.
 This unique link to your Google Sheet will be automatically copied to your clipboard.
 Or you can copy it from the field it provides.